 NSF ListedNSF International – In the food service industry, NSF International's primary function is to create sanitation safety standards for testing products.
 NSF also uses these testing standards to approve anything from large restaurant equipment to small manual prep tools for safe use in food service operations.
 In most instances, restaurants will be required to have NSF Listed equipment and supplies to pass health inspections.

-The WEBstaurantstore.com notes NSF Certifications on every product that meets these industry standards.
+NSF Certifications are noted on every product that meets these industry standards.
 Look for this symbol when you shop!